macroing/CEL4J/README.md

 * `org.macroing.cel4j.java.binary.reader` - An API that provides capabilities to read the `ClassFile` models from streams of bytes.

 #### CEL4J Java Decompiler
+The APIs in this project allows you to decompile Java bytecode into Java source code.

 * `org.macroing.cel4j.java.decompiler` - An API that provides the general contract for a Java decompiler.
 * `org.macroing.cel4j.java.decompiler.simple` - An API that provides a simple Java decompiler implementation.

 #### CEL4J Java Source
+The APIs in this project allows you to parse, manipulate and format Java source code.

 * `org.macroing.cel4j.java.source.lexical` - An API that models the lexical structure of a `CompilationUnit`.

 #### CEL4J JSON
+The APIs in this project allows you to parse, manipulate and format JSON.

 * `org.macroing.cel4j.json` - An API that contains an object-oriented JSON model, as well as parsing and formatting functionality.

 #### CEL4J Node
 * `org.macroing.cel4j.node` - An API that models data types that can be filtered and traversed in various ways.

 #### CEL4J PHP
+The APIs in this project allows you to generate PHP source code.

 * `org.macroing.cel4j.php.generator` - An API used to generate object-oriented PHP class models from simple definitions.
 * `org.macroing.cel4j.php.generator.propertybuilder` - An API that contains `PropertyBuilder` implementations.
 * `org.macroing.cel4j.php.model` - An API that models PHP source code in an object-oriented manner.